Today's Public Sector Pensions Commission report is based on the politics of envy and a standard accounting trick to get some scary numbers.

 The current cost of paying pay-as-you-go public sector pensions is 1.8 per cent of GDP.
 It rises to 1.9 per cent, but then falls back to 1.7 per cent by 2050.
 This is the only part of the Treasury’s projections for the cost of an aging society that does not consistently increase – in sharp contrast to state pensions, social care and the NHS.

 And these figures were calculated before the impact of the switch from RPI to CPI was announced.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.